Using Contracted Solution Graphs for Solving Reconfiguration Problems: Preliminaries

 \section{Preliminaries}

 We consider finite undirected graphs that have no multi-edges and no loops.
 Below we define some basic terminology.
 In particular we give some coloring terminology, as we need such terminology throughout the paper.
-We refer to the textbook of Diestel~\cite{Di05} for any undefined terms.
+We refer to the textbook of Diestel~\cite{Di10} for any undefined terms.

 For a connected graph $G$, a {\em vertex cut} is a set $S\subseteq V(G)$ such that $G-S$ is disconnected.
-Vertices that are in different components of $G-S$ are said to be {\em separated} by $S$.
+Vertices in different components of $G-S$ are said to be {\em separated} by $S$.
 For $k\ge 1$, a (connected) graph $G$ is {\em $k$-connected} if $|V(G)|\ge k+1$ and every vertex cut $S$ has $|S|\ge k$.

-The \emph{contraction} of an edge $uv$ of a graph $G$ replaces $u$ and $v$ by a new vertex made adjacent to precisely those vertices that were adjacent to $u$ or $v$ in $G$.
-Note that this operation does not create any multi-edges or loops.
+The \emph{contraction} of an edge~$uv$ of a graph $G$ replaces $u$ and $v$ by a new vertex made adjacent to precisely those vertices that were adjacent to $u$ or $v$ in $G$ (this does not create any multi-edges or loops).
+A graph is {\em chordal} if it has no induced cycle of length greater than~3.